 Another novel and niche museum in New Zealand is Steampunk HQ in Oamaru.
 For those of you who’ve never heard of Steampunk, we’ll take a minute to explain.

 Steampunk is a sub-genre in popular culture, traditionally in literature which has expanded to include graphic novels and film.
-It is based in a sci-fi/fantasy type reality where technology is fused Victorian era steam power machinery, usually in a dystopian type setting.
-Examples of this you might have seen in film include Will Smith’s Wild Wild West, Mad Max and Peter Jackson’s upcoming Mortal Engines.
+It is based in a sci-fi/fantasy type reality where technology is fused Victorian era steam power machinery, usually in a dystopian setting.
+Examples of this you might have seen in films include Will Smith’s Wild Wild West, Mad Max and Peter Jackson’s Mortal Engines.

 Steampunk HQ is a museum that embraces all things Steampunk and is set in a Victorian area of Oamaru in a magnificent old 1883 stone building, the perfect location for a museum based on a genre so heavily influenced by the era.